 The DCI Faculty Director, Professor Graham Bullock, is responsible for the development, implementation, and assessment of the initiative’s programs and components.
 As a political science and environmental studies faculty member, Dr. Bullock both teaches courses and conducts research on American politics, polarization, partisanship, citizenship, and public policy.
 He also has experience managing programs for a non-profit organization, co-founding a social venture startup, and directing the Davidson in China Program.
 Combined with experience integrating deliberation into his classes, this background prepares him well for this role.

-The DCI Coordinator, Clare Magee, will assist the Faculty Director with coordinating the initiative.
+The DCI Coordinator, Clare Magee, assists the Faculty Director with coordinating the initiative.
 Ms. Magee has an extensive background in fostering deliberative dialogue, having served most recently as Executive Director of the Henry Clay Center for Statesmanship.
 In partnership with the University of Kentucky’s Martin School of Public Policy and Administration, she coordinated the Center’s annual College and High School Congresses, which brings together conservative and liberal students from all 50 states and the District of Columbia to deliberate on and develop bipartisan solutions to major policy challenges facing the country.

 The DCI Co-Conveners provide regular advice on and assist with the coordination and implementation of the overall initiative and with individual programs and components, particularly as they relate to their expertise and interests.
-Each co-convener is also be responsible for monitoring and ensuring that the Initiative is making progress on accomplishing one of its five main goals.
+Each co-convener is also responsible for monitoring and ensuring that the Initiative is making progress on accomplishing one of its five main goals.
 In 2020-2021, the Co-Conveners will be:

 - Van Hillard, Director of the Writing Program, Professor of Rhetoric.
 As a scholar-teacher deeply interested in the intersection of good writing, good argument, and good citizenship, Dr. Hillard has been thinking and working on encouraging robust deliberation in the classroom for much of his career.
 With this experience and his deep knowledge of the field of rhetoric, he is well-positioned to monitor and ensure that the DCI accomplishes Goal #1: Teaching Deliberative Skills.
 Dr. Hillard will also play a leading role in the initiative’s Deliberation Across the Curriculum Program.